metricstory/scalable-rate-limiter/README.md

 # Scalable Rate Limiter

-A professional quality rate limiter that horizontally scales horizontally with Redis and eliminates race conditions
+A professional quality rate limiter that horizontally scales with Redis and eliminates race conditions

 ### Prerequisites